Ziphil/ZpdicOnlineNova/client/document/en/other/privacy.md

 The abovementioned “request body” does not include the unhashed password which is sent to sign in, and thus passwords will not be stored unencrypted.

-This log information will be used to analyze access trends to improve the services, and to determine the cause of errors when they occur.
+This log information will be used to analyze access trends to improve the services and to determine the cause of errors when they occur.
 Log information will be stored on Papertrail for up to 7 days, and thery will be deleted after 7 days.

 ### Cookies